e9gille/FilesAndDirs/README.md

 # Dealing with Files and Directories

-`FileAndDirs: ` is a member of the APLTree library: a collection of classes etc. that aim to support the Dyalog APL programmer.
+`FileAndDirs` is a member of the APLTree library.
+The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
+Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

-The members of the APLTree library solve many every-day problems any programmer might run into.
-All those members are tagged as "dyalog" and "apltree".

 ## Overview